 In addition to this website, we encourage you to check the ARC Tutoring Course List to check what kind of course(s) we provide tutoring in the corresponding semester.
 If you would like to get tutoring support for course(s) not listed in the table above, please submit your request via the link.
 We will consider providing tutoring support for the course(s) in the future and consult the instructor.

 Please note that the tutoring formats of the courses above are subject to change due to tutor availability.

 Drop-in tutoring is offered to DKU undergraduate students for a selected list of courses.
 Drop-in tutoring sessions are scheduled throughout the week, offering students the freedom to get support without making an appointment.
 Students are welcome to attend the drop-in tutoring sessions if they have questions about course content, concepts or homework questions.

 The courses that have drop-in tutoring and their tutoring schedule and location are announced to students in class at the start of each Session.
-You can also click on the link to view the drop-in tutoring schedule.

 If a student prefers to get help in a private setting, 1-on-1 tutoring sessions can be arranged via a request form.

-If you would like to join a study group, please submit an application through this link by the 1st Wednesday of each Session.
+If you would like to join a study group, please submit an application by the 1st Wednesday of each Session.
 For maximal learning outcomes, we strongly encourage the participants to attend all the study group sessions.
 Those students with excessive absences may be asked or removed from the study group.

 Please note that not all courses have review sessions.
 The information of each review session is usually released a few days beforehand via Sakai or other communication platforms.